New Jersey Route 3: History

 Route 3 roughly follows the course of the Paterson and New York Plank Road (more commonly known as the Paterson Plank Road) legislated in 1851 to run from Paterson to a ferry at Hoboken.
 The portion of this road running east from Passaic was legislated as an unnumbered state route in 1926.
-In the 1927 New Jersey state highway renumbering, Route 3 was legislated to run from the New York border on the west shore of Greenwood Lake to Route 1 (now US 1/9) in Secaucus.
+In the 1927 New Jersey state highway renumbering, Route 3 was legislated to run from the New York line on the west shore of Greenwood Lake to Route 1 (now US 1/9) in Secaucus.
 In 1929, the route west of Paterson was designated to become part of Route S4B, a spur of Route 4, and Route 3 was modified to end at Route S4B north of Paterson.
 Route S4B was never built west of Paterson while the portion that was built became Route 208 in 1953.

 Following the 1929 amendments, Route 3 ran from Paterson along today's Route 20, through Clifton, Passaic, Wallington, Carlstadt, and East Rutherford along local streets, and finally down Paterson Plank Road (part of which is today's Route 120) to Secaucus.
 Before 1938, a bypass around the original Paterson Plank Road bridge over the Hackensack River was built, parts of which were later incorporated into today's Route 120.
 As of this point, plans were in place to bypass the Plank Road to the north, going north of Wood Ridge and Wallington and replacing River Road up to Route 6, where it would rejoin the old alignment.
 In 1939, Route 3 was extended east along present-day Route 495 to the Lincoln Tunnel into Manhattan.

 The section of what is now Route 3 from US 46 in Clifton to Route 120 in East Rutherford was planned to be built as a freeway in the mid-1930s designated as Route S3, a spur of Route 3.
 Construction started in 1940, but it was interrupted by World War II.
 It would resume, with the first section of freeway opening between Route 17 to Route 3 (now Route 120) in 1942.
 The freeway was completed by 1949, including a bypass of Secaucus that was designated as a bypass of Route 3.
 The freeway had cost a total of $10 million to build and cut commuting times between Northern New Jersey and Manhattan.
 Before the freeway was completed, Route S3 was designated to follow Allwood Road between Hepburn Road and Bloomfield Avenue in Clifton; the road was later returned to Passaic County and is currently CR 602.
 In 1942, a spur of Route S3 in Clifton was commissioned; this became Route S3 Spur in 1948 and Route 161 in 1953.